 Didn’t like something your partner did?
 Tell them.
 Being dominant in a relationship means confronting your companion.
 This is the way to go.
 Also, if there is a doubt about something, clear it up and be honest with them.

 Restrain from bottling up your emotions and feelings inside.
 Moreover, if you want something, ask them straight away and do not hesitate.

 Keeping boundaries is a crucial act in a relationship.
-One of the signs of dominance in a relationship is that you do not always give in to your partner’s demand because this will make you seem needy to your partner.
+One of the ways to tackle a dominant partner in a relationship is that you do not always give in to your partner’s demands because this will make you seem needy to your partner.

 For this, first, you need to know your own limits.
 Then, never let your partner cross any of it.
 They should know that they will not get off easily with you.

 Never let your emotions carry you away.
 Speak up for what is best for you.
 It is important not always to take the emotional path, but to stay firm and talk the matter out like a mature adult.
 This way, your partner will realize that you cannot be controlled emotionally.

 3. Stand with your words